By Phyllis Irene Radford

 The head of the clan, or highest ranking noble in the extended family, took responsibility for all of the arrangements and signed legal documents guaranteeing the participation of the bride and groom or forfeiture.
 Women had no choice about who their guardian chose as their husband.
 Even widows had an appointed guardian and moved from husband to husband as ordered.
 Her inheritance was governed by her husband or guardian.
 If she survived childbirth, and that’s a BIG if, she might marry three or four times before dying or reaching menopause and therefore having no more value on the marriage market.
 Men were usually out making war on each other and dying in battle.
 Young men who survived battle, disease, and the medical care that treated their war wounds, were subject to the same marriage go round.

 The government trying to control marriages?
 In my youth it was illegal in most states to marry inter-racially.
+Forget about same sex marriages.
 Have you heard of any recent attempts to control who we marry?

 Phyllis Irene Radford is a founding member of the Book View Café.
 Though raised in the seaports of America she was born in Portland, Oregon and has lived in and around the city since her junior year in high school.
 She thrives in the damp and loves the tall trees.

 For more about her and her fiction please visit her bookshelf here on BVC http://www.bookviewcafe.com/index.php/Phyllis-Irene-Radford/

 You can also find her on Facebook as Phyllis Irene Radford, or The Cranky Old Crone.